ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 Note, grey boxes mark automatically filled fields like *Id, Version, Metadata creation date*.
 [Table 1](#t1) explains the use of the buttons in the metadata.

-Please use the autocomplete functions for the project name, metadata creator, data creator, data collector, and contact person!
+Please use the autocomplete functions for the *project name, metadata creator, data creator, data collector,* and *contact person*!

 [Table 1](#t1): Buttons in the metadata schema.